Skoda Superb Estate hybrid review

 |Car type||Electric range||Fuel economy||CO2 emissions|

 The Skoda Superb iV Estate is one of the best plug-in hybrid cars in any class.
 Its chief rivals include the Volkswagen Passat GTE – with which it shares a lot of technology – as well as models like the Mitsubishi Outlander PHEV SUV, BMW 330e Touring and Peugeot 508 SW HYbrid.

 If you want loads of room, great efficiency, a comfortable ride and a smooth, quiet driving experience, you can’t go wrong with the big plug-in Skoda.
 Official electric range from the 13kWh battery is up to 37 miles for the Superb iV hatchback.
-The cheapest estate, the SE Technology, will do some 35 miles, while racier Sportline Plus drops that range to 32 miles.
+The cheapest estate, the SE L, will do some 35 miles, while racier Sportline Plus drops that range to 32 miles.
 We drove the SE L on 18-inch alloys, and saw an electric range of nearly 30 miles on a drizzly, 10-degree winter's day.
 In even colder weather, that’ll drop to more like 25 miles.
 A full charge takes four hours from a dedicated Type 2 charger or home wallbox, while plugging into a three-pin socket ups that to six hours.